 The discussion of disparate health outcomes is relevant to all practices of Physical Medicine and Rehabilitation.
 It is essential that all patients fully benefit from the consultative guidance and interventions of Physiatry.
-It is evident that our field is not immune to personal, institutional or systemic realities that bias care against key groups within our patient populations.
-Thus, we must appreciate the literature on the topic and actively plan mitigation strategies to ensure the best outcome for all patients under our care.
+Yet it is evident that our field is not immune to personal, institutional, or systemic realities that bias care against key groups within our patient populations.
+Thus, we must appreciate the literature on the topic and actively plan mitigation strategies to ensure the best outcome for all patients under our care regardless of setting or area of focus.
 This submission reviews the state of access to and outcomes from rehabilitation services through the lens of equity.

-- A review of racial and ethnic health disparities, done through the department of Veterans Affairs, prefaced a report on this issue as “the most serious and shameful health care issue of our time.”1
+- A review of racial and ethnic health disparities done through the Department of Veterans Affairs prefaced a report on this issue as “the most serious and shameful health care issue of our time.”1

 - There are poorer functional outcomes for American Indian/Alaskan Native Children receiving inpatient rehabilitation.3